 If you are spending a huge chunk of money on eating out because you always have “no time” or are always tired to cook, consider investing in an Instant Pot.

-With the Instant Pot, you can cook food at the push of a button which makes it a perfect appliance for busy people.
+With the Instant Pot, you can cook food at the push of a button, making it a perfect appliance for busy people.
 Plus, there are also lots of cheap Instant Pot dump recipes online, so you’ll never run out of budget meal ideas with your Instant Pot.

 Use the slow cooker option during busy days.
-Simply toss all the ingredients in the pot, switch it on, and come home to a sumptuous meal later!
+Simply toss all the ingredients in the pot in the morning, switch it on, and come home to a sumptuous meal later in the day!

-If you’re not sure whether you should get one, I have a detailed Instant Pot review here where I talk about its pros and cons.
+If you’re not sure ifyou should get one, I have a detailed Instant Pot review here where I talk about its pros and cons.

 8. Create a shopping list and stick to it!